jc-prg/mbox/BACKLOG.md

 Here you'll find a history of features implemented into hardware and software as well as ideas what else to implement.

+## ToDo

+### IN PROGRESS

+IN PROGRESS - BUG app - deletion of card connection doesn't work (at least, if album not found ...)
+IN PROGRESS - server: create HASH from files to reconnect (? additionally to filename ?)

-## KNOWN BUGS
+### KNOWN BUGS

 - BUG box - blue LED doesn't work correctly
-IN PROGRESS - if card not connected or wrong connected, speak message!
-IN PROGRESS - BUG app - deletion of card connection doesn't work (at least, if album not found ...)

-- BUG app - volume doesn't work with iOS / Safari -> HTML5 audio processing?
+- BUG server - Start with STREAM and card laying on the RFID sensor leads to an error -> remove card_id, until connection is OK
 - BUG app/server - if playlist with the same title already exists, two lists with the same tracks, id, and image are displayed => check server side?
-- BUG server - reconnect Card doesn't work
+- BUG server - reconnect Cards when reloading data doesn't work
 - BUG server - if playing and press play in a playlist, start with first song instead of actuall running song (PlaySong -> start file, not list without loading list again)
-- BUG server - Start with STREAM and card laying on the RFID sensor leads to an error
-  - when no card is laying on the RFID sensor while starting (a bit later -> connection error, after restart it's working)
-  - seems to be a connection error?! "\[ErrNo 104\] Connection reset by peer"
-  - IDEAS:
-    -> restart mboxServer, if internet connection changes (autohotspot) -> run mboxServer outside of a container (may require couchDB locally also) -> run mboxDB outside of a container

 - UNSTABLE app/server - Delete RFID Cards doesn't work the 2nd time {Error: mbox - GET / http://music-box:5005/api/cards/-/ (not available/4/500).}
-- UNSTABLE app - loading albums and tracks to edit playlist doesnt work every time
+- UNSTABLE app - loading albums and tracks to edit playlist doesnt work every time (on the box more often than on the computer)

+### FEATURE IDEAS

+- app: filter for genres (or other metadata ...)
+- app: appMsg.confirm -> place dialog in the middle (bit more above ...)
+- app: volume doesn't work with iOS / Safari yet -> HTML5 audio processing?
+- server: save position when played last time
+- server: understandable return message in API response (even if successful)
+- server: import / export connection between card and albums, lists and streams as json
+- server: save presets in database and e.g. prefered device, start with last song played before switched off
+- server: run mboxDB and mboxServer outside of a container (? faster start up)
+- server: check and show voltage ... "vcgencmd measure_volts core" ... sdram_i, sdram_p, sdram_c (problem, when recharging the battery)

+## Done

-## BOX BASICS
+### BOX BASICS

 * OK - Pi, Battery & Speaker in Box are installed
 * OK - Wifi connected to JC-WIFI